 To achieve the industry dry standard, we first calculate the type and number of pieces of equipment needed.
 We then strategically place the equipment around each ‘chamber’.

 Our specially designed industrial air movers (fans) are set up in very specific patterns in the affected areas.
 These machines act to speed up the evaporation process.
-As the water evaporates from the floors, walls and ceilings it moves into the air.
-The water is then pulled out of the air, captured and condensed by the dehumidifier.
+As the water evaporates from the floors, walls, and ceilings it moves into the air.
+The water is then pulled out of the air, captured, and condensed by the dehumidifier.
 It is critical that the evaporated water be removed from the building by dehumidification otherwise the water will remain in the building materials and cause secondary damage, such as mold or rot.
-The abatement of mold or rot is expensive, disruptive and potentially dangerous – please do not attempt (call us).
+The abatement of mold or rot is expensive, disruptive, and potentially dangerous – please do not attempt (call us).

 During the drying process, Canstar’s Water Damage Technicians monitor the affected areas while employing the science of psychrometrics to help guide their actions.
-Psychrometrics measures the relationship of temperature, relative humidity, specific humidity, dew point, air and moisture movement.
+Psychrometrics measures the relationship of temperature, relative humidity, specific humidity, dew point, air, and moisture movement.

-Our equipment, combined with our expertise and training, has saved homeowners, business owners and insurance partners millions in repairs from secondary water damage.
+Our equipment, combined with our expertise and training, has saved homeowners, business owners, and insurance partners millions in repairs from secondary water damage.

-The American National Standards Institute in conjunction with the Institute of Inspection Cleaning and Restoration Certification publish ANSI/IICRC S500-2015 Standard and Reference Guide for Professional Water Damage Restoration.
+The American National Standards Institute in conjunction with the Institute of Inspection Cleaning and Restoration Certification publishes ANSI/IICRC S500-2015 Standard and Reference Guide for Professional Water Damage Restoration.
 We encourage you to learn more by visiting www.iicrc.org

 For a conversation about the importance of restorative structural drying, or to arrange for an in-depth lunch and learn session, please call or send me an email.